Ascenio/vassoura/README.md

 Find files your project doesn't need anymore and make your project cleaner.

-> It's recommended to always use it only once all files are commited and the project uses Git as version control, so that *just in case* you can rollback if needed.
+> It's recommended to use it only once all files are commited, *just in case*.

 ## Installation